Dr. Tufan Adigüzel

 University Webpage: http://www.tufanadiguzel.com/

 Prof. Dr. Tufan Adigüzel completed his undergraduate education in math education at Marmara University, got his master’s degree from Boğaziçi University’s Seconday Science and Mathematics Education Department in 2001 and his PhD in Education Psychology and Technology at Texas A&M University in 2008.
 He started his career as a multimedia software and program developer at a private company in 1996, and continued as a Research and Teaching Assistant at the Department of Mathematics at Yeditepe University between 1999-2002, as an expert on distance education in education technologies between 2002-2005, and a researcher in the fields of STEM education (Aggie STEM Center) and technologies for students requiring special education between 2005-2010 at Texas A&M University.
-Between 2009 and 2020, he worked as a faculty member in the Department of Computer Education and Instructional Technologies at Bahçeşehir University, and also served in administrative positions as Vice Dean of the Faculty of Arts & Science, Educational Technology Master’s and Doctorate Program Coordinator, and Founding Coordinator of Distance Education and STEM Offices.
+Between 2009 and 2020, he worked as a faculty member in the Department of Computer Education and Instructional Technologies at Bahçeşehir University, and also served in administrative positions as Vice Dean of the Faculty of Arts & Science, Learning Design & Technology Master’s and Doctorate Program Coordinator, and Founding Coordinator of Distance Education and STEM Offices.
 He has many national and international projects, articles and books on computer/programming education, distance education, transformation with technology in the fields of science, mathematics and special education.
 Dr. Adigüzel has joined Ozyegin University as the Director of the Learning and Teaching Enhancement Office as of September 1, 2020.

 Dr. LaToya Austin